ckeditor/ckeditor5/docs/features/read-only.md

 There are more features that help control user permissions in the WYSIWYG editor:

 * {@link features/restricted-editing Restricted editing} &ndash; Define editable areas of the document for users with restricted editing rights.
-* [Track changes](https://ckeditor.com/docs/ckeditor5/latest/features/collaboration/track-changes/track-changes.html) &ndash; User changes are marked and shown in the sidebar for acceptance or deletion.
+* [Track changes](https://ckeditor.com/docs/ckeditor5/latest/features/collaboration/track-changes/track-changes.html) &ndash; User changes are marked in the content and shown as suggestions in the sidebar for acceptance or rejection.
 * [Comments](https://ckeditor.com/docs/ckeditor5/latest/features/collaboration/comments/comments.html) &ndash; Users can add comments to any part of the content.